cosmos/sdk-tutorials/academy/0.0-B9lab-Blockchains/3_managed.md

 The code execution platform is [Turing-complete](https://en.wikipedia.org/wiki/Turing_completeness).
 As part of Turing-completeness, frameworks must overcome the [halting problem](https://www.scientificamerican.com/article/why-is-turings-halting-pr/), which is especially difficult in distributed, hierarchy-free computing platforms.

 In simple terms, the halting problem describes a scenario in which a program loops forever.
 Ethereum's solution is to introduce **Gas** as a fee for each computational step.
 Every block has a maximum Gas limit which limits the number of computational steps that can be executed per block - just like a combustion engine, if the Gas runs out then the program stops.
-Gas only exists during the execution of a transaction and the user is free to specify any **Gas price** in terms of **Ether**, a value which Ethereum requires to convert **Ether to Gas**.
+Gas only exists during the execution of a transaction and the user is free to specify any **Gas price** in terms of **Gwei**, a value which Ethereum requires to convert **Ether to Gas**.

 <HighlightBox type="info">